BoneInscri/CS61A/SICP/notes/exercise-2.md

 (put-coercion 'complex 'complex complex->complex)
 ```

+自身的类型进行转化：

+scheme-number -> scheme-number

+complex -> complex

 a.
-With Louis's coercion procedures installed, what happens if `apply-generic` is called with two arguments of type `scheme-number` or two arguments of type `complex` for an operation that is not found in the table for those types?
+With Louis's coercion procedures installed, **what happens if `apply-generic` is called with two arguments of type `scheme-number` or two arguments of type `complex` for an operation that is not found in the table for those types?**

 For example, assume that we've defined a generic exponentiation operation: